nickayson/CPSC-449-Project-4/README.md

 4) run "foreman start"
 5) Inside the directory run "sh ./bin/init.sh" to initiate db
 6) The servers should be running after this
+7) For testing the webhook:
+   1. Start the webhook service https://github.com/ProfAvery/cpsc449/tree/master/quart/webhooks by changing the PORT to 6000 in a separate terminal.
+   2. In a different terminal, run: ngrok http 6000
-7) Open a new terminal and begin making API calls below
+8) Open a new terminal and begin making API calls below

 ## API calls using http:

 	Sign-Up:                          http POST tuffix-vm/signup username=[example] password=[example]

+	Subscribe Webhook:		   http POST http://127.0.0.1:5400/add-leaderboard/

 	Make new game:                    http --auth username:password POST tuffix-vm/makeGame